 Other companies whose licences have been cancelled include Fast Track Media and Communication’s Techno India Television, Heritage Tele Venture and Media’s 365 Din, Noida Software Technology Park Ltd’s (NSTPL) KBS World, Planet E-shop Holdings India’s Miraclenet, and Pragya Vision’s MahuaaPlus.

 Fast Track Media and Communication’s Techno India Television was a news uplinking licence in Bengali.
 Heritage Tele Venture and Media’s 365 Din was Hindi uplinking news licence.

 KBS World is the South Korean pubcaster Korean Broadcasting System’s international channel.
 It was being distributed by NSTPL in India.

 Planet E-shop Holdings India’s Miraclenet licence was a non-news downlinking licence in multiple Indian languages.
 Pragya Vision’s MahuaaPlus was a non-news uplinking licence in Hindi.

 As on 30 June, the total number of licence cancellations has jumped to 195 from 189 in May.

-The MIB has so far cancelled 30 TV channel licences in 2017 till 30 June.
-January saw the highest cancellations at 13 licences, followed by 10 licences in May.
-In March, only one licence, that of Shri News, got cancelled.
-There were no cancellations in February and April.
+The MIB has so far cancelled 40 TV channel licences in 2017 till 30 June.
+January saw the highest cancellations at 13 licences, followed by 10 licences each in March and May.
+In February, only one licence, that of Shri News, got cancelled.
+There were no cancellations in April.